Building a future-ready workforce

 Many skills-testing startups have emerged in recent years, and for good reason – current tools aren’t designed to address the future of work.
 Traditional skills assessments and time-gated courses aren’t just outdated – they’re holding workers back.
 Whether it’s on-the-job skills assessments or HR systems built to enable reskilling and upskilling within organizations – the tools of the future are being built to address the needs of the future workforce.
 In fact, we’ve got something exciting to announce in the coming months – so watch this space.

 With 20+ years of experience, fivestar* develops custom web and software solutions that centralize workflows, optimize processes, and enable decision-making through real-time data and business intelligence for clients in a wide range of industries. fivestar* is heavily involved in Industry 4.0 workforce development and education initiatives that help prepare individuals and organizations for the future of work through the intelligent use of technology.
 Working with regional and national partners, fivestar* has developed solutions that connect students, workers, adult learners, and veterans with re-skilling and career pathway opportunities.
+We have also been using some really good employee productivity tracking software recently and it’s really opened our eyes to a lot of issues that we were completely unaware of, so try it for yourself if you have lots of employees working online.

 Interested in working with us on a project?
 Let’s chat.